-Students who arrive at school late will enter at the front office gate after a health screening.
-The office staff will sign students in.
+Students who arrive at school late will enter at the Front Office.
+Driver will push the video intercom button at the gate entrance and state their name and their student name.
+Office staff will sign students in.
 Students will go directly to class.